In hindsight, shouting “Yee haa!” at the top of her voice probably wasn’t one of Jack’s better ideas…

 “Stand still!”
 I commanded with the loudest, deepest voice I could muster and amazingly it worked!
 More or less.
 She stopped pratting around and became quieter but she wasn’t overly happy.

-Thankfully the ambulance was very quick to arrive and poor Phoebe was whisked off to hospital.
+Thankfully the ambulance was very quick to arrive and poor Jhara was whisked off to hospital.

 “I feel so bad!” said Jack, as we walked home, a lot more sombre than we had set out.